 Pete Voll started his study of the Martial Arts at the age of 9, beginning with Judo, Karate, & Tae Kwon Do.
 At the age of 19, he started to learn Tai Chi and Hsing-I with various instructors in Northern Virginia.
-In 1999, he was introduced to Traditional Yang Family Tai Chi when he was fortunate enough to begin his studies with Master Pat Rice and in March of 2007, earned the rank of " Silver Tiger".
-Over the past 13 years, Pete has attended many seminars from Master Yang Jun and Grand Master Yang Zhenduo.
+In 1999, he was introduced to Traditional Yang Family Tai Chi when he was fortunate enough to begin his studies with Master Pat Rice and in June of 2013, Passed the tests for rank 6 " Golden Tiger".
+Over the past 14 years, Pete has attended many seminars from Master Yang Jun and Grand Master Yang Zhenduo.
 In addition, he continues to learn and practice other styles such as: Xing-Yi, Bagua, Lui He Ba Fa, Baji, Chen, and Sun.
 Pete has won gold medals in Tai Chi and Xing-Yi in regional, national, and international competitions.

-In 2002 Pete's health started to deteriorate due to Ankylosing Spondylitis, Degenerative Disc Disease, and Bulging discs .
+In 2002 Pete's health started to deteriorate due to Ankylosing Spondylitis, Degenerative Disc Disease, Bulging Discs, Bone Spurs, Frequent Pinched Nerves causing migraines and inability to walk, and Muscle Cramping.
 Learning and practicing Tai Chi, Qi Gong, as well as other internal styles, has been instrumental at helping Pete keep flexible, active, and mentally strong.

 Pete has become an instructor for many reasons: he wants to help others with physical disabilities experience the health benefits of Tai Chi; he wants to educate people about the practice of Tai Chi as a Martial Art to go well beyond just a series of orchestrated movements; he enjoys the interaction of teaching and practicing with others.
 And on a more personal/selfish level, the time he spends educating others greatly benefits his own physical and mental condition.